What Are Bonds and How Do They Work?

 How do bonds generate income for investors?

-It generates income through the bond coupon.
-This is the amount of interest an investor can expect to earn during the bond's lifetime.
-Most of them issue interest payments semiannually, creating a dependable and predictable form of interest for bondholders.
+Bonds generate income through the bond coupon.
+This is the amount of interest you can expect to earn during the bond's lifetime.
+Most issue interest payments semiannually, creating a dependable form of income for bondholders.

 How are bonds taxed?

-The important thing to consider with bond income is whether or not it is generated in a tax-advantaged account like a Roth IRA.
+The important thing to consider with bond income is whether it's generated in a tax-advantaged account like a Roth IRA.

 Erika Photo